mildsauce45/spiffy/README.md

 ### Iterable Support

-Spiffy allows you to pass an Iterable<T> as a paramter and it will be expanded automatically.
+Spiffy allows you to pass an `Iterable<T>` as a parameter and it will be expanded automatically.

 For example: